demisto/content/Packs/EDL/Integrations/EDL/EDL_description.md

 ## Troubleshoot

-To view logs concerning the creation of the indicator list add the `/log` suffix to the list url.
+To view logs concerning the creation of the indicator list and its current status add the `/log` suffix to the list URL.

 <~XSOAR_SAAS>
 `https://ext-<cortex-xsoar-address>/xsoar/instance/execute/<instance-name>/log`